D-Bhatta/OpenCV-Masker-Django/notes/Notes_checklist_api.md

 ## Get output url

 - Get output path and add it to `context`
 - Refactor and run

-## Render a page where it can be downloaded

-- Render a template `view_video.html`
-- Research downloading of the video
-- Show a button that will start download of the video
-- Refactor and run

 ## Refactor homepage